 Latino Mental Health Faculty

-Albert “Al” Munoz-Flores, PsyD,is a Core Faculty member and the Director of Clinical Training in the Master of Arts in Clinical Psychology Program.
-Dr. Munoz-Flores also oversees the program’s Latino Mental Health Concentration and is adjunct faculty in the Doctor of Clinical Psychology Program.
-He holds a doctoral degree in Clinical Psychology with an emphasis in Forensics from the Phillips Graduate Institute in Encino, California.
+Albert “Al” Munoz-Flores, PsyD, is adjunct faculty for the Master’s in Clinical Psychology Program.
+He previously served as the program’s Director of Clinical Training for four years in addition to overseeing the program’s Latino Mental Health Concentration.
+He holds a doctoral degree in Clinical Psychology with an emphasis in Forensics from Phillips Graduate Institute in Encino, California.

 Dr. Munoz-Flores has completed an APA Certified Predoctoral Internship in Clinical Psychology from Casa Pacifica Residential Treatment Center in Camarillo.
 During his predoctoral internship, Dr. Munoz-Flores treated children and adolescents who were diagnosed with a severe emotional disturbance.
 Dr. Munoz-Flores also completed advanced studies in chemical addiction and crisis evaluation at Tarzana Treatment Centers.
 Before joining the AUSB faculty, Dr. Munoz-Flores worked as a school-based, and crisis staff therapist at Child & Family Center in Santa Clarita, California.
 Dr. Munoz-Flores is bicultural and bilingual in Spanish, and his primary clinical interest is in working with Latino families to strengthen their parenting skills.

 Dr. Munoz-Flores is the Host of the Central Coast Region of the California Marriage and Family Consortium.
 He also serves as a member of the Leadership Collaborative of the California Marriage and Family Therapy Consortium.